suzanbaert/Dplyr_Tutorials/Dplyr02_Transforming_columns.md

 Let's clean it up again:
-In this code I am assume that not all values show the same amount of extra white spaces as is often the case with parsed data: it frst removes all extra white spaces and then removes any `/n`.
+In this code I am assume that not all values show the same amount of extra white spaces as is often the case with parsed data: it first removes any `/n`, and then trims any additional white spaces:

     msleep_corr <- msleep_ohno %>%
       mutate_all(~str_replace_all(., "/n", "")) %>%